NourBadra/HR-Project-Copy1/README.md

       if [Total Training Opportunities] = 0 then 0 else [Training Taken] / [Total Training Opportunities] * 100

-## Conclusion
-This README provides an overview of the key tools and techniques used in our HR analytics Power BI project.
-By utilizing data cleaning, conditional columns, and custom columns with M Language, we were able to categorize and analyze employee data effectively.

 Feel free to edit and expand on this draft to best suit your project details.
 Let me know if there's anything else you need!